 The focus of this course will be to highlight recent important evidence-based advances in the practice of modern critical care medicine.
-The topics include a variety of intensive care issues, such as mechanical ventilation, ultrasound, family meetings, shock and vasopressors, toxicology, sedation, delirium, ARDS, renal failure and dialysis, bleeding and transfusions, infections, antimicrobials and cardiopulmonary arrest.
+The topics include a variety of intensive care issues, such as mechanical ventilation, ultrasound, family meetings, shock and vasopressors, toxicology, sedation, delirium, ARDS, bleeding and transfusions, infections, antimicrobials and cardiopulmonary arrest.

 Our outstanding faculty, recognized as experts in the field, will use diverse teaching methodologies including: didactic sessions, interactive case-based discussions, Q&As and direct hands-on simulation, procedural and clinical management practice sessions.
 These sessions will assess your reasoning and strategies for incorporating, synthesizing and applying core critical knowledge.

 OPTIONAL ADVANCED WORKSHOPS

 A Workshop to Improve Communication in Your ICU

 Thursday, Sept.
 14th

 Being a great doctor requires not only knowledge and clinical expertise but also, perhaps even more importantly, communication skills and empathy.
 Fortunately, both can be taught and can be learned.
 Join your peers and experts in the field during this interactive workshop to discover how to improve patient-centered care and communication in your ICU.
 You will walk away with tangible strategies to overcome your communication challenges as well as mindfulness techniques for enhancing empathic communication.
 Space is limited for this highly interactive and engaging workshop!

 Advanced Echo Workshop

 Friday, Sept.
 15th